Open Science

 There are several options for publishing in Open Access:

 However, to ensure open access, publishing in open access journals isn't required: researchers can exercise their right to secondary publishing (Secondary Publishing Right – SPR).
-In other words, researchers can continue to publish in traditional journals that are considered more prestigious based on current evaluation criteria, and then deposit the version required by the funder and permitted by the publisher – typically the postprint – in Open Access in a certified repository (such as IRIS). - In this case, to meet Horizon Europe's open access requirements, when submitting the paper, you must check the publisher's policies and include a clause that allows you to retain your copyright.
-This ensures immediate access to the postprint without any embargo.
+In other words, researchers can continue to publish in traditional journals that are considered more prestigious based on current evaluation criteria, and then deposit the version required by the funder and permitted by the publisher – typically the postprint – in Open Access in a certified repository (such as IRIS). - In this case, to meet Horizon Europe's open access requirements, when submitting the paper, you must check the publisher's policies and use a clause that allows you to retain your copyright, thereby providing immediate access to the postprint without any embargo.

-- The APRE handbook “S-légami!
-Open Access - A User Manual for Researchers”provides answers to researchers' most common questions and concerns regarding Open Access and Open Data.
+• The APRE handbook “S-légami!
+Open Access - A User Guide for Researchers”provides answers to researchers' most common questions and concerns regarding Open Access and Open Data.

-- The Journal Checker Tool, developed by Plan S, is a useful resource that lets you quickly verify whether a journal's publication policies align with the requirements set by funding bodies, including the European Commission's Horizon Europe program.
+• The Journal Checker Tool is a helpful resource developed by Plan S that lets you quickly verify whether a journal's publication policies align with the requirements set by funding bodies, including the European Commission's Horizon Europe program.

-- The OpenAIRE guide “How to find a trustworthy repository for your data” helps you identify other certified repositories (besides IRIS and Zenodo) where you can deposit data and publications with open access, in line with Horizon Europe's contractual obligations.
+• The OpenAIRE guide “How to find a trustworthy repository for your data” helps you identify other certified repositories (besides IRIS and Zenodo) where you can deposit data and publications with open access, in compliance with Horizon Europe's contractual obligations.

-- ARGOS is an online tool for writing a Data Management Plan, developed by OpenAIRE
+• ARGOS is an online tool developed by OpenAIRE for creating a Data Management Plan.

 Additional tools for practicing Open Science in everyday research are listed in the guide Open Science in Practice, edited by Elena Giglia and Rebecca Marconi.